nebulazorua/andromeda-engine-legacy/README.md

 * MSVC v140 - VS 2015 C++ build tools (v14.00)

 This will install about 22GB of crap, but once that is done you can open up a command line in the project's directory and run `lime test windows -debug`.
 Once that command finishes (it takes forever even on a higher end PC), you can run FNF from the .exe file under export\release\windows\bin
-Right now, compiling for Mac does not work, and I have not tested on Windows.
+Right now, compiling for Mac does not work.

 If you get an error about StatePointer, you'll want to run these:
 `haxelib remove linc_luajit
 haxelib remove hxvm-luajit`